Whose Social Justice?

 Jesus exemplified for us what true, biblical social justice looks like.
 He broke racial barriers and even gender barriers when he talked to the Samaritan woman at the well.
 He advocated for the marginalized, the oppressed, and the downtrodden to those that kept the status quo–the Pharisees and the Sanhedrin.
 He served others.
 He told people to love their enemies and to treat everyone as their neighbor.

 But most importantly, He died for His enemies on the cross, even while we were still sinners.
-He didn’t go through legislation or run for political office.
 He gave Himself up for us.
 This ethic of sacrificial self-giving love for others at the expense of oneself is largely absent from the loud, indignant voices of both the left and the right.

 If you want to see true social justice, look to Jesus.
 It might look different than the world’s version at various times, but it is justice nonetheless.

 You may not have realized it, but Christians likewise have often been advocates for true, biblical social justice in his footsteps.
 As another article puts it: “Whether we use the term or not, Christians are engaged in social justice when we advocate for issues such as abortion, racial reconciliation, religious liberty, and sex trafficking.”

 For example, when people from my home area work and volunteer at the Family Life Pregnancy Center, they are engaging in social justice.
 They are advocating for the lives of the unborn and their mothers.
 So if you’re a Christian who thinks that you don’t engage in social justice, think again.
 You’re simply selective of the type of “social justice” you work for.